-Our result transforms the problem of finding a fixed point in an infinite-dimensional function space to that of constructing a monotone function with a unique indifferent type who uniformly randomizes.
-This is still a difficult problem, but we show that it is feasible in the context of several classic applications.
-A key observation that makes the problem tractable is that expected payoffs often depend only on just a few features of the equilibrium strategy, for example its mean.\footnote{ In our three applications, the relevant features are the mean, the distance of one's type to a particular reference type, and the mean conditional on having a lower type. } In such cases, it is often easy to characterize the \emph{set of possible indifferent types} without fully specifying the underlying equilibrium, and then, for each indifferent type, construct the set of supporting mappings that satisfy the necessary features.
+Our result transforms the problem of finding a fixed point in an infinite-dimensional space to that of constructing a monotone function with a unique indifferent type who uniformly randomizes.
+While this may be a challenging problem, we show that it delivers simple and sharp predictions in the context of several classic applications.
+A key observation that makes the problem tractable is that expected payoffs often depend only on just a few features of the equilibrium strategy, for example its mean.\footnote{ In our three applications, the relevant features are the mean, the distance of one's type to a particular reference type, and the quantile. } In such cases, it is often easy to characterize the \emph{set of possible indifferent types} without fully specifying the underlying equilibrium, and then, for each indifferent type, construct the set of supporting mappings that satisfy the necessary features.

 We then consider three applications: the volunteer's dilemma \citep{Diekmann1986} with a continuum of participation costs, global games \citep[e.g.][]{Carlsson1993,Morris1998} with a continuum signals about the state of the world, and the compromise game \citep{Carrillo2009} with a continuum of ``strengths.''
 In each case, we apply our result to characterize the set of QRE, deriving a sharper characterization that depends on specific features of the games.
 The games were chosen to showcase a breadth of different arguments, with the goal of suggesting new applications.